 , which features Contemporary Art exhibits and occasional theater has been its neighbor across the street for some time.
 Now the Ogden Museum of Southern Art

 , also know as the O, is right next door to the Confederate/Civil War Museum.
 The O often offers evening concerts and hosts various special events.

 Near the Contemporary Arts Museum, an interesting D-Day Museum was build a few years ago.
 It featured the Higgens boats that opened on the beach enabling the D-Day landing.
 Those boats were built in New Orleans and were the main justification for having a D-Day Museum in New Orleans of all places - pretty far away from the action.

-That D-Day Museum has become practically an empire, and it continues to grow.
+has become practically an empire, and it continues to grow.
 It's now the National WW II Museum and attracts visitors from around the world.

 The complex includes the original D-Day exhibition, with an abundance of personal stories in addition to artifacts, explanations, and such from the war and the homefront.
 There are also changing exhibits in the main building, such as one last year featuring the various animals involved in the war, from dogs and mules to pigeons.

 Other buildings house various other exhibits as well as a "4-D" movie experience, live entertainment that brings back the 1940's, an extensive giftshop,and even a nostalgic restaurant headed by popular chef John Besh.
 When you visit, you may get a chance to talk with WW II veterans.
 The WWII also hosts a variety of events, most of them free, including lectures, movies, games, clubs, knitting, and more.